Paro Wars: Gameplay

 The object of Paro Wars is to utilize an army composed of Parodius characters (penguins, octopuses, etc.) and battle enemies on various 3D-rendered battlefields.
 There are many different unit types, ranging from troops, to planes, to tank-like vehicles.
 A single scenario may take multiple hours to complete.

+Release

+Paro Wars was released in 1997 in Japan.
+It was the final entry in the series.